Sanchez0823/Basic-OS/README.md

 # Basic-OS
 Note: I am new to GitHub, so if there are any errors in this repository, please let me know.
 This repository is a project of the CSCE 4326 (Operating Systems) course.
 The project, Basic OS, is a new Operating System that runs in C++ code.
+This program simulates operating system authentication and virtual memory.
 Files include *main.cpp*, *auth.cpp*, *auth.h*, *virtual_memory.cpp*, and *virtual_memory.h* Part 2 of this project was completed on Apr.
 15, 2025.

 auth.h: header file contains the authentication function declaration. auth.cpp: C++ file containing the authentication function definition.